gnolang/gno/benchmarking/README.md

 ### Production mode

 It benchmarks the node in the production environment with minimum overhead.
-We can only benchmark with standardize the contract but also capture the live usage in production environment.
+We can not only benchmark with standardize the contract but also capture the live usage in production environment.
 It gives us a complete picture of the node perform.